yminami373/Treepedia_Public/README.md

 python3 metadataCollector.py
 ```

+This function accepts three parameters: input shapefile name (`inputShp`), metadata output folder (`outputTxtFolder`) and batch size (`batchNum`).

-The input of this [code](https://github.com/ianseifs/Treepedia_Public/blob/master/Treepedia/metadataCollector.py) is created sample site shapefile.
-In the example, I use Cambridge20m.shp in the sample-spatialdata folder.
-You can generate your own sample sites based on the `createPoints.py`.
-At the bottom of the code, you can specify different sample site file.
-The batch size is 1000, which means the code will save metadata of every 1000 point to a txt file.
+In the [example code](https://github.com/y26805/Treepedia_Public/blob/cb806860ca85cf0a8db0805191153d4e3a93d446/Treepedia/metadataCollector.py#L104-L111), input shape file is the `CambridgeStreet_wgs84.shp` file in the `sample-spatialdata` folder.
+Output folder is named `metadata` and the batch size is set to `1000`, which means the code will save metadata of every 1000 point to a txt file.

+You can generate your own sample sites based on the `createPoints.py` (Step 1) and specify a different sample site file.